-- 1. This Directive lays down the rules in accordance with which Member States shall distinguish the following six categories of payment service provider: - (a) credit institutions as defined inwithin the meaning of Article 4(1)(1) of Regulation (EU) No 575/2013 of the European Parliament and of the Council, including, in accordance with national law, branches thereof within the meaning of Article 4(1)(17) of that Regulation, where such branches are located in the Union and their of credit institutions having their head offices inside or, in accordance with Article 47of Directive 2013/36/EU, are located outside the Union; - (b) electronic money institutions within the meaning of Article 2(1) of Directive 2009/110/EC; - (c) post office giro institutions which are entitled under national law to provide payment services; - (d) payment institutions within the meaning of Article 4(4) of this Directive; - (e) the European Central Bank and national central banks when not acting in their capacity as monetary authority or other public authorities;
+- 1. This Directive lays down the rules in accordance with which Member States shall distinguish the following six categories of payment service provider: - (a) credit institutions as defined in Article 4(1)(1) of Regulation (EU) No 575/2013 of the European Parliament and of the Council27, including, in accordance with national law, branches thereof within the meaning of Article 4(1)(17) of that Regulation, where such branches are located in the Union and their credit institutions having their head offices inside or, in accordance with Article 47of Directive 2013/36/EU, are located outside the Union; - (b) electronic money institutions within the meaning of Article 2(1) of Directive 2009/110/EC; including, in accordance with Article 8 of that Directive and national law, a branch thereof, where such a branch is located within the Union and its head office is located outside the Union and only in as far as the payment services provided by this branch are linked to the issuance of electronic money; - (c) post office giro institutions which are entitled under national law to provide payment services; - (d) payment institutions within the meaning of Article 4(4) of this Directive; - (e) the European Central Bank and national central banks when not acting in their capacity as monetary authority or other public authorities; - (f) Member States or their regional or local authorities when not acting in their capacity as public authorities.